malrangcow00/malrangcow00/README.md

-# MalrangCow
+# ✨ MalrangCow ✨
-## <span style="color: #868e96">A Developer You'd Want to Collaborate With</span>
+### <span style="color: #868e96">✨ A Developer You'd Want to Collaborate With ✨</span>

 ---
+Alooo !! 👋 I’m MalrangCow, a dedicated back-end developer with a zest for creativity and innovation. 😄

+When I'm not deep in code, you'll find me riffing on my electric guitar 🎸, immersing myself in gaming 🎮, or taking leisurely drives accompanied by my favorite tunes. 🎶🎵🎼
+If any of these resonate with you, we're already friends! 👬

-As a back-end developer, I've completed my first semester at [SSAFY](https://ssafy.com) and am currently advancing through the second.
+At [SSAFY](https://ssafy.com), I've triumphantly wrapped up my first semester and am currently navigating through the second.

-My journey in software development is fueled by a fearless pursuit of knowledge and an unwavering commitment to mastering new technologies.
+Each day in my software development voyage is energized by an unbridled enthusiasm for learning and a steadfast dedication to honing my craft with the latest technologies.

+[//]: # (I currently work at ~ as a ~.
+After ~ years in the “Software Engineering Development Program” - rotating from team to team to learn new technologies and meet other developers - I landed on the Authoring team, which develops our next-generation email campaign editor.
+I also run the “~” a group focused on improving and modernizing frontend technology for all our engineers.)

+[//]: # (In 2014 I graduated from ~ with a B.S. in ~ Development.
+I studied ~, ~ ;mostly ~;, ~, ~, ~, and more.
+I also received a Minor in Music & Technology, a combination of music theory, history, culture, and audio engineering.)

+[//]: # (Throughout university I was an active member of Computer Science House, a “Special Interest House” with a focus on, you guessed it, computers.
+I learned a ton while I was there, both through personal projects and just being in an atmosphere of learning and &#40;more importantly&#41; doing.)